saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 The list goes on and on... all of them use python extensively.
 Python programmers are very high in demand now-a-days..

+A person can become very rich in software industry if he is proficient in the aspects that I have listed below.
+Click to see more...

+Web Development using Python :
+1. Python
+2. Django / Flask
+3. HTML
+4. CSS
+5. JavaScript

+The best and most productive field to flourish today is web development using python.